ConvertKit/convertkit-woocommerce/readme.txt

 2. Checkout page with added checkbox

 == Changelog ==

+### 1.4.2 2022-xx-xx
+* Fix: Purchase Data: If enabled, always send purchase data to ConvertKit, regardless of how the order is created or the payment method used

 ### 1.4.1  2020-06-06
 * Protect against missing products on order items